 Expected Results: Transdisciplinary insight into how reconnecting with local social and natural resources can strengthen farm and community resilience; Assess the potential of visualisation methods to empower farmers and communities, encouraging adaptive processes.

-ESR13: Collaborative entrepreneurial action to manage coupled social-ecological systems for resilience
+Jingjing Guo, who will be working on collaborative entrepreneurial action to manage coupled social-ecological systems for resilience

 Objectives: Rural communities manage a wide variety of natural resources.
 Yet, the access to these resources and the distribution of their benefits is often unequal in the community, differing along gender lines, age groups, and ownership structures.
 This unequal access may reinforce broader rural challenges such as unemployment, hidden rural poverty, and youth outmigration.
 Moreover lack of critical reflexion on traditions often hampers the innovative use of resources, even when it would address community and broader societal demands.
 Collaborative entrepreneurial action can address these challenges, by engaging diverse stakeholders, strengthening resourcefulness, and transforming local resource relationships.
 This project explores barriers and opportunities for collaborative entrepreneurial action that is just, empowering, and restorative.
 Particular emphasis will be given to the potential of rethinking gender roles and of strengthening intergenerational connections to encourage innovative ideas, stimulate the reflexive questioning of traditions, and promote critical resilience.